GiovanniZambiasi/gameplay-framework-unity/README.md

 ## When do I use abstraction?
 The rules from the previous chapters were crafted to answer this question.
 This framework defines `namespaces` as *layers of abstraction*.
 The idea is that each `namespace` defines a *system boundary*.
 Whenever you need to have communication between two separate `namespaces`, abstraction should be applied.
 This boils down to a simple rule, that can be easily followed:

+### The namespaces rule
 - **A `Type` can only know about another `Type` if they're in the same `namespace`** 🟥
-    - This applies hierarchically, so nested `namespaces` *can know about* `Types` in their parent `namespace`
+    - This applies hierarchically, so nested `namespaces` **can know about** `Types` in their parent `namespace`
-    - This doesn't mean that you shouldn't use abstraction within a particular `namespace`.
+    - This **doesn't mean** that you shouldn't use abstraction within a particular `namespace`.
 It can, and should, be considered

-From here onwards, the above rule will be referred to as **the namespaces rule**.
-Combining it with the rules from the other chapters will help you apply abstraction to your codebase **very consistently**.
+Combining this with the rules from the other chapters will help you apply abstraction to your codebase **very consistently**.
 Here's an example:

 ![Abstraction map](https://user-images.githubusercontent.com/46461122/152663172-970889fc-f20d-4f28-bf84-33a00ca6ffa9.png)

 In the image above, the dotted lines represent a map of *who knows whom*.
 Notice how all the lines coming from the nested namespace (`TheAncientScrolls.Dragons`) have arrows, symbolizing that they only go one way.
 In the parent namespace (`TheAncientScrolls`), there are 3 types: `AttributeSet`, `IInteractable`, `ICatchFire`.
 They can all know about each other, as they're in the same `namespace`.
 However, they **can't know about** any types inside `TheAncientScrolls.Dragons`.
 On the other hand, `TheAncientScrolls.Dragons` is still a part of `TheAncientScrolls`.
 Therefore, types inside `TheAncientScrolls.Dragons` **can know about** types in `TheAncientScrolls`.

 ## So who can go in the root `namespace`?
-The root `namespace` of an assembly should be reserved mostly to interfaces, shared data objects, extension methods and some components. **No `Entity` or `Manager`** should be in the root `namespace` of an assembly.
+The root `namespace` of an assembly should be reserved mostly to interfaces, shared data objects, extension methods and some components.<br/>
+After applying this framework extensively I've found that types which are *root-namespace-worthy* often fit a few of the below criteria:
+1. Types that are depended upon by many other types
+1. Types that don’t have dependencies to other types inside special namespaces
+1. Types that are likely **not to change** *too much*
+1. Abstract interfaces used for communication between types in separate namespaces
+1. Data-only types
+1. Global utility classes/extension methods

+There’s nothing wrong with moving existing types into the root namespace later on, after you've found yourself having to create *too many interfaces* for it.

 ## Exceptions
 The `namespaces` rule will be most useful for your *runtime* scripts, where most of the buisness logic of your application will go.
 However, exceptions can be made for **`Editor` and `Test`** assemblies, since those namespaces are technically different than their respective types.
 For example, if you have a `Wizard : Entity` in a `WizardsAndGoblins.Wizards` `namespace`, an editor for it would likely be called `WizardEditor` inside a `WizardsAndGoblins.Editor.Wizards` `namespace`.
 In this case `WizardEditor` *needs to know* about the type in `WizardsAndGoblins.Wizards`.